sendbird/sendbird-calls-ios/README.md

 ## Configure the Application for the SDK

 ### Background Mode
-To support background operation, your VoIP app must have `background mode` enabled in the `Xcode Project > Signing&Capabilities` pane.
-Select the checkbox for Voice over IP.
+To support background operation, your VoIP app must have `Background Mode` enabled in the `Xcode Project > Signing&Capabilities` pane.
+Select the checkbox for `Voice over IP` and `Remote notifications`.

+To receive push notifications, your app also must have `Push Notifications` enabled in the `Xcode Project > Signing&Capabilities` pane.
 > For more information about VoIP push notification and PushKit, see Apple's [CallKit](https://developer.apple.com/documentation/callkit) and [PushKit](https://developer.apple.com/documentation/callkit)
 <br/>